Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 ## Removed support for .NET Standard

-NServiceBus version 8 no longers .NET Standard.
+.NET Standard support was removed in NServiceBus version 8.
 Instead, NServiceBus targets .NET Framework 4.5.2 and .NET Core 3.1 directly (read more about our [supported frameworks and platforms](/nservicebus/upgrades/supported-platforms.md)).
-While this should have no direct impact on endpoint executables, shared message contract assemblies target .NET Standard might need to be adjusted.
+While this should have no direct impact on endpoint executables, shared message contract assemblies that target .NET Standard might need to be adjusted.
 Refer to the [updating message contracts](message-contracts.md) page for more details.

 ## Transport configuration